Fleker/android-boilerplate/mobile/java/com/felkertech/n/boilerplate/README.md

 * <a href="https://github.com/jenzz/Android-MaterialPreference">`compile 'com.jenzz:materialpreference:1.3''`</a>
 * SettingsManager

 The app is designed to work with both Material Dialogs and Material Preferences to give an interface that looks consistent across all devices.
+There are several layouts that are included (layout, layout-720, layout-960) for a pleasant interface on larger screen sizes.

 ### Usage
-This
+This uses the normal xml method for adding settings, but integrates with these libraries using a few helper methods.

+* `void bindSummary(int preference_key, int preference_type)` - Opens up an applicable dialog and updates the preference summary with the result.
+Works with `EDIT_TEXT_PREF` and `LIST_PREF`.
+* `void enablePreference(int preference_key, int bool_id)` - Checks a boolean shared preference and enables or disables a preference based on the result
+* `void bindAbout(int preference_key)` - Sets the summary of the given preference to be the version name and code.
+Optionally you can tap this preference a few times to enable some sort of developer or debug mode, which can be tied to enabling and disabling preferences.

 # AppUtils
 This class is a conglomeration of methods that I've found useful.